observIQ/bindplane-agent/config/google_cloud_exporter/docker/README.md

 **Docker Container**

-If running the collector as a container, you will need to mount the Docker socket with a read only volume mount.
+If running the agent as a container, you will need to mount the Docker socket with a read only volume mount.
 Additionally, configuration and credentials will need to be mounted.

 Run as a container